 The acquisition is what finally feels the Kitty!
 There are a lot of ways to bring in the revenues, but acquisition is always different in growth hacking as it doesn't work in a classical way!
 There are different ways in which you can hack your acquisition.

 Let’s go into each one now to see how and when each works best

-Going viral – Going viral ensures that everybody has heard about you even those who you never had in mind when you initiated your marketing!
+Going viral – Going viral ensures that everybody has heard about you even those who you never had in mind when you have initiated your marketing!

-Sticky growth – sometimes, it is essential for you to make sure that your growth happens only in a way that you wanted to but with a constraint on who recognises your product!
+Sticky growth – Sometimes, it is essential for you to make sure that your growth happens only in a way that you wanted to but with a constraint on who recognises your product!